AChoga03/Honeypot-Project---AWS/README.md

 - Capture data on attack attempts, including IP addresses, protocols, and attack vectors.
 - Use visualization and analysis tools to interpret and report on attacker behaviors.
 - Provide recommendations to improve security based on observed attack patterns.

+## What is a Honeypot
+- A honeypot is a security tool that mimics a vulnerable system or network to attract cyber attackers, allowing security teams to observe and analyze malicious behavior without risking real assets.
+By capturing data on attack methods, source IPs, and attempted exploits, honeypots provide valuable insights into threat tactics and can help improve overall security defenses.
+They are often used in cybersecurity research, threat detection, and intrusion detection systems.

 ## Setup Instructions